All Episodes

 It was a peacekeeping exercise involving National Guard personnel from three states and military personnel from three European countries.

-Some of the exercises they engaged in were including disarming civilians.
+some of the exercises they engaged in were including, you know, disarming civilians and confiscating hoarding of food supplies, quote-unquote.

 It really would.